nickbrandt/GitLab/doc/api/labels.md

 NOTE: **Note:**
 An older endpoint `PUT /projects/:id/labels/promote` with `name` in the parameters is still available, but deprecated.

+NOTE: **Note:**
+As of GitLab 13.6, promoting a project label keeps that label's ID and changes it into a group label.
+Previously, promoting a project label created a new group label with a new ID and deleted the old label.

 ## Subscribe to a label

 Subscribes the authenticated user to a label to receive notifications.